tjayrocket/TJay-Hanschen-Resume/README.md

 Specializing in MERN Full-Stack/Javascript - with extensive study on the following libraries and frameworks: React, Node, jQuery, MongoDB.
 Other studies included the use of Best Practices, Computer Theory, SQL, AWS, Express, CORS, and more.

 *2013-2016*
 Sociology, Highline College – Des Moines, WA

 *2011-2013*
 Computer Science, Community College of Allegheny County – Pittsburgh, PA

 *2004-2005*
-MOS Certification,United States Army Signal Academy – Fort Gordon, GA
+MOS Certification, United States Army Signal Academy – Fort Gordon, GA